Should I be buying a property with friends?

 Managing the risks

-When managing risks of buying property together, you need to think about the terms beforehand, during and after.
+When managing the risks of buying property together, you need to think about the terms beforehand, during and after.
 Consider how you will handle a crisis (financial or otherwise).

 Managing risk is vital in any property deal.
 I know we don’t want to start a business with failure in mind, but the cliche rings true: “failing to plan is planning to fail”.